 Have you heard the term ‘consulting’ thrown around all over your campus, but not really understood what exactly a career in consulting actually entails?
-Well, look no further because we here at college essay a person who influenced you are about to break it down for you.
+Well, look no further because we here at TransparentCareer are about to break it down for you.

 What is a consultant?
 A consultant is an expert who is trained to analyze problems and advise a client in order to help the client make the best possible choices.
 As of May 2015, there were approximately 614,110 management consultants employed in the United States, with management consulting generating over $200 billion in revenue.
 Consulting firms have experienced an increase in revenue of about 12-18% in recent years.

 While the range of industry interests within consulting is vast, ranging anywhere from consumer and industrial products to healthcare, public sector, or technology consulting, the three main types of consulting fall into three categories: economic, management/strategy, and IT.
-For pre-MBA and undergraduate students, consultant compensation university of chicago undergraduate admissions essay questions in recent years, making it a career path you certainly should not ignore.
+For pre-MBA and undergraduate students, consultant compensation has grown by over 20% in recent years, making it a career path you certainly should not ignore.

 As a first year consultant out of undergrad, a consulting analyst/associate (the two terms are used relatively interchangeably, and is simply a matter of firm preference) can expect to make anywhere between $80-100K a year.

 Below you can see the average compensation breakdown.
 Note, this figure relies on data that takes into account the average salaries of some of the top 16 consulting firms.